Mandela in 'serious' condition in hospital

 The 94-year-old, who became the first black leader of Africa's biggest economy in 1994 after historic all-race elections, has been in hospital three times since December.
 He has been battling the infection for a few days, the government said in a statement.

 "This morning at about 1:30 a.m.
-(2330 GMT) his condition deteriorated and he was transferred to a Pretoria hospital.
+(12:30 a.m.
+British time) his condition deteriorated and he was transferred to a Pretoria hospital.
 He remains in a serious but stable condition," it said.

 The government's choice of words, in particular the use of "serious", was clear cause for concern to South Africa's 53 million people, for whom Mandela remains a potent symbol of the struggle against decades of white-minority rule.